FairFerry

 13. Alternative Dispute Resolution and Enforcement Options

-Users may pursue their claims independently or through alternative mechanisms, including national enforcement bodies, consumer protection authorities, or alternative dispute resolution schemes, without using FairFerry's services.
+Users may pursue their claims independently or through alternative mechanisms — including national enforcement bodies, consumer protection authorities, or alternative dispute resolution schemes — without using FairFerry’s services.
+Relevant bodies include the Autoridad Marítima and the Juntas Arbitrales de Consumo.

 14. Applicable Law, Jurisdiction and Dispute Resolution

-These Terms are governed by Spanish law, specifically the Spanish Civil Code, Royal Legislative Decree 1/2007 on Consumer Protection (TRLGDCU), and other applicable Spanish legislation.
+These Terms and the Assignment Agreement are governed by Spanish law, specifically the Spanish Civil Code, Royal Legislative Decree 1/2007 on Consumer Protection (TRLGDCU), and other applicable Spanish legislation.

 For disputes arising from these Terms, if you are a consumer habitually resident in Spain, you may bring proceedings in the Spanish courts of your place of residence or domicile.